Roseneath Theatre is currently developing the following plays through workshop:

 It’s Nothing by Julia Lederer

-It’s Nothing addresses eating disorders, a pertinent issue for young girls and boys.
-This piece aims to present a unique perspective on anorexia that assists in the understanding of the illness by those experiencing it and those on the outside.
+This piece addresses eating disorders, a pertinent issue for young girls and boys.
+It’s Nothing aims to present a unique perspective on anorexia that assists in the understanding of the illness by those experiencing it and those on the outside.
 Following the story of Emma, a high school student, there is an unseen girl who speaks Emma’s thoughts, a hot dog who taunts her, a concerned close friend, as well as her mother and the school guidance counsellor.
 Important aspects of developing this show include exploring how to present the mindset of someone who suffers from anorexia on stage through humour as well as demystifying what treatment entails.